gbdev/pandocs/content/Video_Display.md

 background.
 OBJs (sprites) may be still displayed above or behind the Window, just as for normal BG.)

-The Window becomes visible (if enabled) when both coordinates are set in the ranges WX=0..166, WY=0..143 respectively.
-Values WX=7, WY=0 locate the Window at the top left of the screen.
-It is then completely covering the background.
+The Window is visible (if enabled) when both coordinates are in the ranges WX=0..166, WY=0..143 respectively.
+Values WX=7, WY=0 place the Window at the top left of the screen, completely covering the background.

 WX values 0-6 and 166 are unreliable due to hardware bugs.
 If WX is set to 0, the window will "stutter" horizontally when SCX changes.